grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "We'll just have to hope we don't meet most folks then."

 She took a couple of steps back to look up through the hatch into the control room and see how Bastian was doing with his effort to achieve that goal.
 He had one stick-like arm up in the air, adjusting some dials on the radio mounted in the ceiling of the control room.
 His other hand held the mic that was attached by a curling cloth-covered wire to the radio.
 He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves -- both legitimate cargo haulers and smugglers.
-Those frequencies were also often monitored by Authority vessels that might be engaged in policing shipping and transport traffic through their control areas.
+Those frequencies were also often monitored by Authority vessels that might be engaged in policing shipping and transport traffic through their territorial control areas.

 "Anything Bastian?"

 "Fucking nothing.
 Nothing good or bad.
-This is one voided piece of open ocean you raised us in."
+This is one voided piece of open ocean you surfaced us in."

 "Alright.
 I'll check sonar and radar.
 Maybe someone's listening who just isn't interested in responding."

-She stepped over to the sonar station lifted the headphones over her ears.
+She stepped over to the sonar station and lifted the headphones over her ears.
 Without bothering to sit, she turned the directional control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
-One nice thing about being dead in the water was they were not making any noise themselves.
+A minor benefit of being dead in the water was they were not making any noise themselves.
 She could hear even the small waves against the hull of the _Prospect_.
 It was a rare pleasure to have such clean and clear sound on sonar.
 But for all that silence, there was nothing to hear.

 The passive sonar was safer to use than the radar because it did not send out any signal that could be detected.
 You just listened with what were essentially underwater microphones for the sound any other vessel might be making.
 It also had the advantage that it could be used while submerged.
 Radar, on the other hand, could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit -- basically all of them.
 If there were any ships out there, the signal would bounce back to the _Prospect_ and they would know the location.
 But any other ship in range could detect the radar signal and also know the precise location of the _Prospect_.
 Generally when Percy used radar, her habit was to dive soon afterwards.

-In this case she thought turning on the radar was worth the risk.
+In this case, she thought turning on the radar was worth the risk.
 But the radar sweep rolled twice around the display showing a completely empty scope.
 There was nothing for miles in every direction.
 She left it scanning and eased herself into the sonar station chair and tried to get comfortable.

 For the next few hours she chain-smoked and listened to the emptiness of the ocean around them on the passive sonar.
 It was a mind-numbing task trying to pick out a signal from the muted hiss and rush that came to her from the choppy surface.
 She swept the sonar mics in a circle covering every direction out from the _Prospect_ and back again.
 Having not found anything, she would then begin again.
 The continual effort at maintaining her attention on the search butted against the complete lack of any signal to focus on or track.
 She was beginning to think the best move might be to go check that they had enough food and water supplies to survive weeks of drifting on open ocean.